aura-automation/aura-automation.github.io/docs/deployanttasks.md

 The task also supports multi ear deploy.
 If any changes are required to the EAR then process EAR ant task explained below must be used before Deploy.

-## AuraDeployLite Task
-This task is used to deploy the EAR/WAR file to target cluster/server.
-The task also supports multi ear deploy.
-If any changes are required to the EAR then process EAR ant task explained below must be used before Deploy.

 Attribute|Description|Required|
 ---------|-----------|--------|
 applicationName|Name of the application being deployed.|Yes|